mx0c/Maze-Generation-Pathfinding/README.md

 # Maze-Generation-Pathfinding
-Maze Generation and Pathfinding in C++ with SDL2
+Maze Generation and Pathfinding Algorithm in C++ with SDL2